Student suspended for filming video of teacher repeatedly using the n-word

 A Missouri high school student who recorded a teacher using a racial slur in class was suspended for three days.

-An unnamed geometry teacher was placed on administrative leave after a video shot by student Mary Walton at Glendale High School in Springfield emerged.
+An unnamed geometry teacher was initially placed on administrative leave and later lost their job after a video shot by student Mary Walton at Glendale High School in Springfield emerged.

 In the video, which went viral, the teacher can be heard asking why Black people can use the n-word but it is offensive when other people do so, reported The Riverfront Times.